What Is the Grant Writing Process? The 8 Steps I Follow

 • Brainstorm about what the organization does and how it will benefit from your project.

-• Choose a font that is easy on the eyes, especially if you’re working with text blocks of more than 500 words or so.
+• Choose a font that is easy on the eyes, especially if you’re working with text blocks of more than 500 words.

 • Set up an attractive format for your professional grant proposals, avoid using jargon as much as possible